Poland - Country Commercial Guide

 Leading Sub-Sectors

 New technologies will be especially important in the aviation, defense, and automotive industries.
 Polish suppliers comprise a large part of the manufacturing process in these industries, and manufacturers must meet the technological standards of their suppliers.
 Industry 4.0 is also spreading to logistics and storage operations.
 In terms of Industry 4.0, the most promising sectors are automotive and aviation, followed by pharmaceuticals and household appliances.
 Both the automotive and aerospace industries are important to Poland’s manufacturing sector.
-Automotive manufacturing alone employs more than 213000 workers.
-Motor vehicles sold production increased by 15.9% in 2020.
-Many Original Equipment Manufacturers, such as Fiat, Toyota, VW, and Opel, among others, have made investments in Poland, and their Tier 1 and Tier 2 suppliers, such as Lear, Delphi, Federal Mogul, Tenneco, etc., have followed them.
+Automotive manufacturing alone employs more than 213,000 workers.
+Many Original Equipment Manufacturers (OEM), such as Fiat, Toyota, VW, and Opel, among others, have made investments in Poland, and their Tier 1 and Tier 2 suppliers, such as Lear, Delphi, Federal Mogul, Tenneco, etc., have followed them.
 Factories in Poland manufacture engines (Mercedes-Benz, PSA, Volkswagen Motor), tires (Goodyear, Michelin, Bridgestone), parts and components (Valeo, Hutchinson, BorgWarner, Faurecia, Johnson Controls, Delphi).
 There are several R&D centers located in Poland, such as Delphi, Wabco, Faurecia, Nexteer, Tenneco, and Eaton.
 Poland is considered the region’s largest automotive market in terms of sales and services.
+Each year, new investments in Poland’s automotive sector are announced, especially in electromobility.
+According to the Polish Investment and Trade Agency, in 2022 foreign companies invested over 3.7 billion EUR through the agency, out of which 40 percent were e-mobility projects.
+Mercedes Benz is starting its third investment in Poland, a construction of a $1.45-billion factory, which will produce electric cargo vehicles.

-Before 2020 aerospace was a dynamic and growing sector of Poland’s economy.
-Global demand for Polish-made products and increasing air passenger travel and development of associated infrastructure drove this growth.
+Before 2020, aerospace was a dynamic and growing sector of Poland’s economy.
+Global demand for Polish-made products and increasing air passenger travel and the development of associated infrastructure drove this growth.
 As a result of the pandemic, however, the aviation sector has suffered in recent years.
-The European Funds planned for 2021-2027 in the amount of € 25 billion may help the aviation sector to recover.
-Poland’s Aviation Valley forecasts that in 2022, Poland’s aerospace sector will return to pre-pandemic levels.
+The European Funds planned for 2021-2027 in the amount of 25 billion EUR may help the aviation sector to recover.
+In 2023, Poland’s aerospace sector is expected to return to pre-pandemic levels.
 Aerospace manufacturing is largely centered in the Aviation Valley and in the Silesian Aviation Cluster – specialized industry clusters with a large concentration of aerospace OEMs, scientific research centers and educational and training facilities, with more than 170 companies.
 International companies such as Sikorsky, Augusta Westland, Pratt & Whitney, and Airbus, among others, have made investments in the region.
 Most production focuses on helicopters, airplanes, engines, and engine components.
 GE Aviation established R&D facilities in Poland, and in 2019 Lufthansa Technik and GE Aviation opened XEOS, a new engine maintenance and repair operation, to service mainly GEnx-2B engines.
 Growth in these two sectors is heavily reliant on the development of advanced technologies and will drive demand for the latest in automation and additive manufacturing in Poland.

 Opportunities

 Recent analyses indicate that Poland has much potential in industrial automation and manufacturing technology.
-Opportunities for U.S. exporters include:

 • Additive manufacturing equipment